Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

 Quality of life

-If you have the CDH1 mutation the study team will ask you to fill out a questionnaire before you at set times.
+If you have the CDH1 mutation the study team will ask you to fill out a questionnaire before your endoscopy.
 The questionnaire will ask about how you’ve been feeling.
 This is called a quality of life study.
 They hope that this will help to improve understanding of this condition.
 As well as the impact of genetic testing, endoscopy and preventative surgery on people’s physical and mental wellbeing and health, and their quality of life.

 Research endoscopy